wwt/docker-foundations/docker-commands/2_part-ii-verify-docker-install.md

-Download the **hello-world** Image from Docker Hub then create and run a Container from the Image
+Download the **hello-world** Image from Docker Hub then create and run a Container from the Image:

 ```bash
 docker run hello-world